-However, no one stops you from building on this approach thereby reviving a broken record.
-For instance, the team behind the Fishfinger Creative Agency tries to make the transition a little bit interesting by smoothing angles and using a circular shape to match the overall bubbly aesthetics.
+The team behind Fishfinger Creative Agency website tries to make the menu transition a little bit more interesting by smoothing out the angles and using a circular shape to match the overall bubbly aesthetics.

-And, 6tematik agency splits the transition into two sections – forcing each part of the navigation to come from the opposite side and form the common area.
-As a result, not only does this simple idea give a little zest to the experience, but it naturally draws the attention towards the heart of the page where menu links lie.
+The 6tematik agency splits their hamburger menu transition into two split sections – forcing each part of the navigation to come from the opposite side and form the common area.
+As a result, not only does this simple idea give a little zest to the experience, but it naturally draws the attention toward the heart of the page where the actual navigation is.

-With IGOODI, it feels like you are taking a trip down a memory lane.
-Of course, the website is packed with high-end features that give the site a modern look.
-Nevertheless, the transitions and effects certainly have an old-but-inspiring Flash quality.
-There are even sound effects on mouse hover.
+With IGOODI, it feels like you are taking a trip down memory lane.
+The website is packed with high-end features that give the site a modern look, and that feeling carries on with their hamburger menu, where the transitions and effects have Flash-like quality.

-We Virtually Are also goes for some oldie-but-goodie vibes.
-The team imitates an effect that could be seen in the old boob tubes.
+We Virtually Are also has some oldie-but-goodie vibes like iGoodi above.
 Here a picture appears and disappears from the small dot in the center.
 The solution is also spiced up with recognizable TV noise and distortion, making everything look incredible.

 The team behind Digital Designer took their inspiration from a classic horizontal window jalousie.
-The overlay screen is broken into three wide stripes that are spiced up with a vertical block reveal effect.
-The team managed to give a transition between two states a charming and, most importantly, eye-catching appearance.
+The overlay screen is broken into three wide stripes spiced up with a vertical block reveal effect.
+The team managed to give a transition between the two states a charming and, most importantly, eye-catching appearance.

 The main menu in Ruya Digital opens with an accompanying splash-like effect that falls from the top.
 It has a distinctive gradient background that is also seen in the mouse hover effect.
 The transition smoothly changes the scene, naturally grabbing a visitor’s attention.

 Much like the previous example, the team of Bebold opts in favor of the same effect.
-It’s reminiscent of a watercolor painting, quickly running down the glossy surface of the screen.
-This time, the team adds vibrancy to the realization by using pale blue, neon green and gentle pink put together into beautiful gradients.
+It’s reminiscent of a watercolor painting, quickly running down the screen’s glossy surface.
+This time, the team adds vibrancy to the realization by using pale blue, neon green, and gentle pink into beautiful gradients.
 Several layers go one-after-another, recreating a lovely dimensional feeling.

 The Details Matter

-Like it or not, in majority cases the boxy structure of a website’s layout influences the choice of the effects.
-Without a doubt, the block reveal effect and boxy aesthetics that can be seen in Blab Studio or Wizardry look great and even feel more natural to us.
-However, artistic approaches like in case of Bebold and Die ANTWORT always stand out amongst the competition and grab attention.
+Like it or not, in most cases, the boxy structure of a website’s layout influences the choice of effects.
+Undoubtedly, the block reveal effect and boxy aesthetics seen in Blab Studio or Wizardry look great and even feel more natural to the user.
+However, artistic approaches like Bebold and Die ANTWORT always stand out amongst the competition and grab attention.

-The important thing is that you pay attention even to the smallest details like those teams did.
-Give a banal hamburger menu a breath of fresh air by using unusual transitions that will catch an eye and enrich the impression.
+The important thing is that you pay attention even to the smallest details, as the design teams from the examples above have done.
+Give a bland hamburger menu a breath of fresh air by using transitions that will catch an eye and enrich the impression.